 Does IRCC accept translations from overseas certified translators?

 Yes, in principle.
 IRCC recognizes certified translators who are members of professional translation organizations abroad, not only in Canada.
 However, overseas translators who are not members of a Canadian provincial association will need to provide an affidavit along with their translation.
-Working with a Canadian ATIO-certified translator eliminates this requirement entirely and gives IRCC a verifiable, domestic professional to reference.
+Working with a Canadian ATIO-certified translator removes this requirement entirely and gives IRCC a verifiable, domestic professional to reference.

 What if my document is in a rare language that very few translators in Canada cover?